elogind/elogind/docs/ARCHITECTURE.md

 Sources in `test/TEST-*` implement system-level testing for executables, libraries and daemons that are shipped by the project.

+Most of those tests should be able to run via `systemd-nspawn`, which is orders-of-magnitude faster than `qemu`, but some tests require privileged operations like using `dm-crypt` or `loopdev`.
+They are clearly marked if that is the case.

 See [`test/integration-tests/README.md`](https://github.com/systemd/systemd/blob/main/test/integration-tests/README.md) for more specific details.